+The American Time Line runs trains from the 22nd century into what used to be called “the past.”
 At Crisis Station, for example, history runs as normal until 2007, when people from the future arrived and bought up all the sub-prime mortgages.
-At Black Station, the future arrived 13 years ago, prevented the Great Depression, and sold us all bullet-proof vests.
-The Centuries Unlimited started visiting Knickerbocker Station a year ago, shortly before Emily Gallagher’s illegitimate child was stolen from her.
+At Black Station, the future arrived 13 years ago, prevented the Great Depression and the Prohibition (not to mention World War II), and flooded Chicago with a cloud of bullet-proof utility fog.

 A year ago, the Time Line opened up Knickerbocker Station in 1907.
 This was shortly before the Knickerbocker Panic and shortly after the birth – and the theft – of Emily Gallagher’s illegitimate child.